-Net cash provided by financing activities was \$27.9 million and \$16.0 million for the three months ended September 30, 2023 and 2022, respectively.
-Cash from financing activities in 2023 was related to the issuance of common stock, pre-funded warrants, and common warrants, with gross proceeds of \$30.9 million, partially offset by \$2.9 million in share issuance costs.
+Net cash provided by financing activities was \$28.0 million and \$16.0 for the six months ended December 31, 2023 and 2022, respectively.
+Cash from financing activities in 2023 relates to the issuance of common stock, pre-funded warrants, and common warrants, with gross proceeds of \$30.9 million, partially offset by \$2.9 million in share issuance costs.
+Cash from financing activities in 2022 was related to the issuance of common stock, pre-funded warrants, and Series 2 warrants, including \$17.9 million in gross proceeds from the September 2022 Capital Raise, partially offset by \$1.9 million in share issuance costs.